 A lot of prospective donors complete their application confidently, thinking they are prepared to donate eggs, only to realize that they cannot proceed because of certain information and physical restrictions.
-So, in this article, we discuss some important questions you need to ask yourself before deciding to be an Egg Donor.
+It is really important to check your Eligibility.
+So, in this article, we discuss some important questions you need to ask yourself before deciding to become an Egg Donor.

-Firstly, you have to go through our blogs and FAQ section, which are excellent sources of information about egg donation.
+- Research the process, you have to go through as much information on Egg donation as you can.
+Read blogs, books, watch videos which are excellent sources of information about egg donation.
 You may also get the opinions of women who have passed through the egg donation process.

 An egg donation cycle takes an average of four months to complete.

 Once you pass the online application, you are going to undergo preliminary screening, which usually includes 1 to 4 visits to the clinic within 2 months.

 After getting our medical team’s approval, you will be allowed to participate in our egg donation program.

 You will begin cycling, which will comprise 4-7clinic visits within two months.
 We often fix our office visits in the morning to reduce interference in your daily schedule.

 It’s only on the day of egg retrieval that you will need to take time off school or work.
 While the procedure takes around 20 minutes, you will need to rest for the remainder of the day.
 A lot of donors resume their normal activities the next day.